-Every year, a bunch of English nationalists celebrate St George's Day by marauding around Brighton, screaming about Muslims and getting into fights.
+Every year, a bunch of English nationalists celebrate Saint George's Day by marauding around Brighton, screaming about Muslims, and getting into fights.
 Sunday was no exception.

-The March For England (or MFE) is organised and supported by various small far-right groups – basically think of the EDL but somehow even less popular.
-Since the implosion of the EDL, there have been attempts to re-unite the far right under something called the “United British Patriots” and Sunday was their first big public outing.
+The March for England (or MFE) is organized and supported by various small far-right groups.
+Since the implosion of the English Defence League, the most prominant gang of protest-happy Islamophobic nationalists, there have been a number of attempts to reunite the far right under something called the “United British Patriots” and Sunday was their first big public outing.

-In the past, the MFE has been billed as a family friendly kind of event, the sort of thing that would just be a bunch of smiling kids waggling around St George's Cross flags and eating chips if it weren't for the presence of mischief-making antifascists.
+In the past, the MFE has been billed as a family-friendly kind of event—organizers portray it as the sort of thing that would just be a bunch of smiling kids waggling English flags around and eating chips if it weren't for the presence of mischief-making antifascists.
 In reality, it's always been a lot more violent.

-This year, MFE’s pre-match propaganda dropped the pretence and left little doubt that aggro was the order of the day.
+This year, MFE’s pre-match propaganda dropped the pretense and left little doubt that aggro was the order of the day.

-It seems that MFE targets Brighton for no reason other than that it is probably the most liberal, tolerant town in the UK.
-Previous years have seen MFE laughed, jeered and punched out of town.
-So, you might have thought they would go somewhere else – somewhere more tolerant of their intolerance – but you would be wrong.
-I went down to the seaside to find out if they would have just as bad a time this year.
+It seems that MFE targets Brighton because it's probably the most liberal town in the UK.
+Previous years have seen MFE laughed, jeered, and punched out of town.
+But for whatever reason, possibly because they like this kind of shabby treatment, they refuse to go somewhere more tolerant of their intolerance.
+I went down to the seaside with my photographer, Tom Johnson, to find out if they would have just as bad a time this year.

 As we drove into town it was busy with police and black-bloc clad antifa.
-In town, the MFE members found themselves corralled into a Wetherspoons, trading insults with antifascists over the heads of a line of cops.
+The MFE members were corralled into a pub, trading insults with antifascists over the heads of a line of cops.
 “Fascists!” one side would shout.
 “No, you’re the fascists!” came the reply.
-It was pretty childish but then these things generally are.
+It was pretty childish, but then again, these things generally are.

 Now that they were out of the pub, the nationalists had the march itself to look forward to.
-It was the reason they'd all come: to walk 400 metres along the seafront, hermetically sealed in a police cordon, getting pelted with insults by antifascists and soaked by the rain.
-And then walk the 400 metres back again.
+It was the reason they'd all come: to walk 400 yards along the seafront, hermetically sealed in a police cordon, while getting pelted with insults by antifascists and soaked by the rain.
+And then walk the 400 yards back again.

 As usual, the English Disco Lovers were out in force.
 There’s a small part of me that thinks this kind of protest is hatefully twee.
 But there’s something about blasting ABBA’s “Dancing Queen” at a load of meatheads that is undeniably quite funny.

-At several points along the way, people hung anti-racist banners out of their windows – a convenient way to tell MFE to fuck off without getting drenched by the rain or attacked by thugs.
+At several points along the way, people hung anti-racist banners out of their windows—a convenient way to tell the marchers to fuck off without being drenched by the rain or risk getting attacked by thugs.

-It ended with the MFE cheering because someone unfurled a St George’s cross flag, which they took as some kind of moral victory.
+It ended with the marchers cheering because someone unfurled a Saint George’s Cross flag, which they took as some kind of moral victory.

-The MFE was very slowly escorted towards the station in a moving kettle, jeered all the way by angry Brightonians, and a Chelsea fan who shouted, “[I’ve been] Chelsea for 20 years and never a fascist!
-Chelsea isn’t fascist except for maybe 200 season-ticket holders!”
+The MFE was very slowly escorted towards the station in a moving kettle, jeered all the way by angry Brightonians, and a Chelsea soccer fan who shouted, “[I’ve been] Chelsea for 20 years and never a fascist!
+Chelsea isn’t fascist except for maybe 200 season ticket holders!”

 It was at this point that we decided to cut down a side street to get ahead and find a better vantage point.
 Breaking away from the protective mass of cops and antifascists proved to be a bad plan.
 Walking along the street, I heard shouting from behind me along the lines of, “COME ON THEN!”
-Turning, I saw a group of thugs marching towards us, two of whom were breaking into a sprint, leaving their friends behind and shouting things like “Give me that camera, you cunt,” at Tom, the VICE photographer.
+Turning, I saw a group of thugs marching toward us, two of whom were breaking into a sprint, leaving their friends behind and shouting things like “Give me that camera, you cunt!” at Tom.

 Obviously he didn’t want to give up his camera and I didn’t want to endanger my beautiful, beautiful face, so we started running away.